Women in AI: Bridging the Gap

 More needs to be done in schools to engage with girls at a young age, showing them the potential applications of a career in STEM and removing the perception that only men can succeed.
 There are a number of non-profit Organisations, like Women in AI and WiMLDS, doing great work through mentorship programmes aimed at breaking these barriers and showing the younger generation that women can be successful in AI.

 Role models and mentorship programs like this are vital for a number of reasons, particularly for those in under-represented groups.
-They can provide inspiration and instil confidence, acting as tangible proof that members of a particular demographic can succeed and reach the top.
+They can provide inspiration and instill confidence, acting as tangible proof that members of a particular demographic can succeed and reach the top.

 The same applies to the Private sector.
-IBM has started its annual Women Leaders in AI list, aimed at celebrating diversity within the Organisation.
+IBM has started its annual Women Leaders in AI list, aimed at celebrating diversity within the organization.
 As more companies follow this example and work to remove the stereotypes of a hyper-competitive and male-dominated industry, we will likely see the benefits of a more diverse workforce.

 Government and Industry alike should be investing in similar schemes Globally.
 Addressing the problems of Gender diversity and implicit bias in Artificial Intelligence requires a holistic approach.
 From encouraging young girls to explore STEM subjects at school to celebrating the successes of women in the field, it is clear that not enough is being done as it stands.